Mimezu/Resonance/README.md

 The **Generic** tab follows the character across specializations.
 It includes:

 - Skyriding: Surge Forward, Skyward Ascent, Whirling Surge, and Aerial Halt.
-- Travel: Key to the Arcantina.
+- Travel: Arcantina and most hearthstones your character unlocked.
 - Recovery: Recuperate.
-- Hearthstones: every supported Hearthstone toy or item available to that character gets its own Cast and Casting card.
+- I will certainly add more in the future.

 ## Sound sets and sharing

 Sound sets are saved per character and specialization.
 Generic sets are saved once per character.

 Export a set to share one specialization or a Generic setup.
 Import it on a matching specialization or Generic tab.
-The compact `RES3F` format keeps rule and sound IDs, layers, delays, and toggles; older `RES1` codes still import.

 ![Built-in presets and personal sound sets](.github/readme/sound-sets.png)